-- 1. A prompt, fair and impartial process from the initial investigation to the final result. - A prompt, fair and impartial process is one that is: - Completed within reasonably prompt timeframes designated by the institution's policy, including a process that allows for the extension of timeframes for good cause, with written notice to the accuser and the accused of the delay and the reason for the delay. - Conducted in a manner that: - Is consistent with the institution's policies and transparent to the accuser and the accused. - Includes timely notice of meetings at which the accuser or accused, or both, may be present; and
+- 1. A prompt, fair and impartial process from the initial investigation to the final result. - o A prompt, fair and impartial process is one that is: - Completed within reasonably prompt timeframes designated by the institution's policy, including a process that allows for the extension of timeframes for good cause, with written notice to the accuser and the accused of the delay and the reason for the delay. - Conducted in a manner that: - Is consistent with the institution's policies and transparent to the accuser and the accused. - Includes timely notice of meetings at which the accuser or accused, or both, may be present; and - Provides timely access to the accuser, the accused and appropriate officials to any information that will be used during the informal and formal disciplinary meetings and hearings. - Conducted by officials who do not have a conflict of interest or bias for or against the accuser or the accused. - 2.
+Proceedings conducted by officials who, at a minimum, receive annual training on the issues related to dating violence, domestic violence, sexual assault, and stalking and on how to conduct an investigation and hearing process that protects the safety of victims and promotes accountability.

-- Provides timely access to the accuser, the accused and appropriate officials to any information that will be used during the informal and formal disciplinary meetings and hearings. - Conducted by officials who do not have a conflict of interest or bias for or against the accuser or the accused. - 2.
-Proceedings conducted by officials who, at a minimum, receive annual training on the issues related to dating violence, domestic violence, sexual assault, and stalking and on how to conduct an investigation and hearing process that protects the safety of victims and promotes accountability. - Such training addresses topics such as the definition of sexual harassment; the scope of the College's education programs and activities; how to conduct investigations, hearings, and appeals and informal resolutions (as applicable); relevant evidence and how it should be used during a proceeding; proper techniques for questioning witnesses; basic procedural rules for conducting a proceeding; and avoiding actual and perceived conflicts of interest.
-The training link is below:
+Such training addresses topics such as the definition of sexual harassment and the scope of the College's education programs and activities.
+During the Fall 2022 semester, the College's Title IX Coordinator participated in a Title IX training offered by Husch Blackwell whose topics included the following: